S3-working-group/s3-practical-guide/src/peer-development/peer-feedback.md

 Considerations:

-* peers have time to prepare
+* ask peers to take some time to prepare
-* collect appreciations and actionable improvement suggestions
+* invite both **appreciations** and **actionable improvement suggestions**
-* you may inquire to better understand the feedback, but not discuss or judge it
+* inquire to better understand the feedback, and avoid to discuss or judge it
-* the one who asks for feedback decides what to do with it
+* decide for yourself what you will do with the feedback